 Hence, some people incorrectly assume that they are buzzed from the minute amount of alcohol in fermented beverages like kombucha, and this is what is responsible for the niacin flush.
 In actuality, it is the presence of highly bioavailable B3 that has caused the reaction – not alcohol.

-Other niacin flush symptoms for those who are severely deficient can be more problematic including stomach pain and/or nausea, rapid heartbeat, and skin itching or rash.
+Other niacin flush symptoms for those who are severely deficient can be more problematic.
+These include stomach pain and/or nausea, rapid heartbeat, skin itching, or rash.